grepdisc/kindfools/_pages/writeon.md

 - Our first WRITE ON workshop in Tonawanda was November 21at at Good Shepherd Lutheran Church.
 Thank you to everyone who braved the dark cold rain to write with us.
 - Thank you to Indigo House for hosing our December 7th WRITE ON on the West Side.
 - It was an honor to host an abbreviated WRITE ON workshop on December 8th with 30 gentlemen in Buffalo City Mission's transiwtional housing program.
+- Thank you to a couple Faithful Fools from Chicago for joining our Buffalo group on Zoom for our December 19, 2023 workshop featuring *Dogfish* by Mary Oliver.